winner225/MateriaDesignInXaml/Transitions-[WIP].md

 There are a couple of core classes which can be used from XAML.
 The ```Transitioner``` and ```TransitioningContent```.
 Use them, and combine them, setting effects on them, to piece together transitions as a user moves through the application.

+To see transitions in action and study the XAML, see the main demo, or the [F1 In XAML](https://github.com/MaterialDesignInXAML/F1InXAML) demo.

 # Transitioner

 The transitioner is an ```ItemsControl```.
 Each item forms a slide.
 The active slide is defined by the ```.SelectedIndex```